KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ### 2 · Core Protocols and Neural Correlates

-Each ritual mirrors a measurable cognitive function:
+Each ritual corresponds to a measurable cognitive function:

 | Ritual | Symbol | Function |
 |--------|---------|----------|